V1B3hR/nethical/README.md

- Give a ⭐ and visit: https://github.com/sponsors/V1B3hR to sponsorship my project.
+ Give a ⭐ and visit: ⭐⭐⭐⭐ https://github.com/sponsors/V1B3hR ⭐⭐⭐⭐to sponsorship my project.